southwick-associates/implan/github-vignettes/implan-transfer.md

 ## Read from Implan

-From Implan, you’ll save output results into csv files, where each Implan activity should have its own folder of results.
+From Implan, you’ll need to save output results into csv files, where each Implan activity should have its own folder of results.
 Two example activities are included in this package:

 ``` r